Barkhad Abdi: Later career

 In 2015, Abdi appeared in an episode of the series Hawaii Five-0, playing former warlord Roko Makoni.
 Later that year, he began work on the comedy film Trainwreck, though he did not appear in the finished film.
-He appeared in the 2015 thriller Eye in the Sky as Kenyan undercover agent Jama Farah, and he had a role in The Brothers Grimsby.
+He appeared in the 2015 thriller Eye in the Sky as Kenyan undercover agent Jama Farah, and he had a role in Grimsby.
 In the 2017 film The Pirates of Somalia, Abdi played the Somali government-sponsored local agent and translator for Canadian freelance journalist Jay Bahadur.
 His character coordinates interviews between local pirate leaders and Bahadur, who records the motivations of Somali piracy in the weeks leading up to the Maersk Alabama hijacking.
 In October 2017, Abdi featured in Denis Villeneuve's Blade Runner 2049, in a minor role of a scientist.
 Abdi made his directorial debut with the Somali film Ciyaalka Xaafada.
 He has directed several music videos.
 In 2019, Abdi reunited with Captain Philips castmate Faysal Ahmed, in the second season of Castle Rock, in which he starred in 10 episodes.

 In 2022, he acted in the films Tyson's Run and Agent Game starring Mel Gibson and appeared in the Apple TV+ series Little America.
 In 2023 he acted in the A24 / Showtime satirical comedy-drama series The Curse starring Emma Stone, Nathan Fielder, and Benny Safdie.

 Philanthropy

-In 2013, Abdi began to serve as an Ambassador for Adeso, a non-governmental organisation founded by the Somali environmentalist Fatima Jibrell.
+In 2013, Abdi was appointed as an Ambassador for Adeso, a non-governmental organisation founded by the Somali-American environmentalist Fatima Jibrell.